Royal Lao Air Force: Under General Sourith

 The effects of the Vietnamization effort of 1970 carried over into Laos.
 An expanded training program for Lao T-28 pilots was begun.
 The B Team program was ended on 4 September 1970 as the supply of Lao pilots finally caught up to demand, the Thais having supplied ten drafts of pilots to the RLAF.
 A Combined Operations Center under Colonel Bouathong Phontivongsa coordinated air activities with the Army General Staff.
 The RLAF T-28s flew a greater proportion of their missions under Forward Air Control.
 However, the RLAF faced some major problems.
 Pilot mortality was one, with T-28 pilots surviving only an average of 20 months in combat.
 Also, by August 1970, smuggling had evolved to the point where 70 tons of M16 rifles and other ordnance were exchanged with the Nationalist Chinese for opium at Ban Houayxay.
 Another weak point, never really solved, was the dearth of qualified Lao maintenance and logistics personnel.
 An attempt to solve the shortage was made when all the RLAF T-28s were released from U. S. control to the RLAF, with an expanded training program being run, however middle management plus command and control skills were weak in the RLAF.
 Nevertheless, T-28 combat missions had reached the 30,000 sortie level by year's end.
 A Rand Corporation study characterized RLAF performance as outstanding, noting that some RLAF pilots had flown over 1,000 combat sorties to date.

 In May 1971, the RLAF base at Pakse was threatened by communist troops, so its T-28s were moved back into Thailand to Ubon Royal Thai Air Force Base.
 However, on 11 June, the eight available T-28s flew 88 destructive sorties against attacking Vietnamese communists, with one pilot notching up 14 missions.

 In July 1971, the RLAF AC-47 squadron had been brought up to its authorized strength of 10 planes.
 However, the squadron soon suffered a serious loss when its commanding officer, Colonel Thao Ly, was shot down in flames.

 By December 1971, the RLAF faced a fresh threat.
-North Vietnamese attacks into the Plaine des Jarres were supported by an air cover of Mikoyan-Gurevich MiG-21 fighters, forcing a temporary withdrawal of the RLAF.
+North Vietnamese attacks into the Plain of Jars were supported by an air cover of Mikoyan-Gurevich MiG-21 fighters, forcing a temporary withdrawal of the RLAF.
 However, RLAF T-28s and AC-47s soon returned to action, flying from Long Tieng.
 Although operating off an airstrip menaced by intruding tanks and under occasional 130mm shell fire, the RLAF continued to strike the enemy.
 Many of the T-28 bombing sorties flown were only minutes in duration, because the enemy was so close.
 Combat sorties for the year amounted to about 30,000.